 In addition to completing coursework with a group of like-minded students, LC’s also engage in activities as a group outside of the classroom.
 These activities may include field trips or visits from invited guests with expertise in their respective fields, hands-on and project-based research with faculty, as well as engaging with the local community through service projects and events.

 Overall, Learning Communities offer a unique opportunity to work, both inside and outside of the classroom, with full-time faculty and fellow students in your major during your first year of study here at FDU’s Florham Campus.

 Want to learn more?
-Please reach out to the Learning Community faculty advisors noted below.
+Please reach out to the Learning Community Mentors noted below.

 - Janet O’Neil, MFA, firstname.lastname@example.org, 973-443-8470

 Computer Science (Florham)

 Criminal Justice (Metro)

 - James Jones, PhD, <firstname.lastname@example.org>

 History and Government (Florham)